Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 One of the main challenges in elliptic cohomology is providing a geometric description of elliptic cocycles.
 Several influential proposals have been put forward starting from Segal's famous 1988 lecture at the Bourbaki seminar \cite{Segal88}, and subsequent work of Stolz--Teichner \cite{EllObj}, \cite{STII}.
 An implementation of this circle of ideas based on the concept of conformal nets has been pursued by Douglas, Bartels and Henriques in a series of works: we refer the reader to \cite{douglas2011topological} for an overview of this important perspective.

+A different, but related, point of view is that elliptic cohomology should be in some sense a categorification of K-theory, and hence be related to the K-theory of the loop spaces.
+That fits with the heuristics that raising the chromatic level should be related to categorification and looping.
+The point of view was pioneered by Witten \cite{WitQuant}\cite{WitDir} and Taubes \cite{Taub}, and has been applied by Devoto \cite{Dev96} in the case of $G$-equivariance with respect to a finite group $G$ (see also \cite{Mor09}, \cite{Gan09}, \cite{Gan13}, \cite{Dov19}).
+Interesting recent developments include the work of Huan \cite{Huan18a} \cite{Huan18b}.
+From a different perspective, approaches using the cohomology of double loop spaces have been explored by Rezk \cite{Rez20} and Spong \cite{Spo}\cite{Spo19}\cite{Spo21}.

-A different, but related, point of view is that elliptic cohomology should be in some sense a categorification of K-theory.
-That fits with the heuristics that raising the chromatic level should be related to categorification.
-This suggests in particular that elliptic cocycles could be represented by appropriate categorified bundles.
-These ideas have been implemented in \cite{baas2004two}.
-Within algebraic geometry, this perspective has been taken up by To\"en--Vezzosi, who introduced \emph{secondary Hochschild homology} as a model of elliptic cohomology.
-We refer the reader to the introduction of \cite{TVChernENG} for a beautiful discussion of these ideas, and also \cite{TVChernIIFR}.
+The idea that elliptic cohomology should be a categorification of K-theory suggests in particular that elliptic cocycles could be represented by appropriate categorified bundles.
+These ideas have been explored in \cite{baas2004two}.
+Within algebraic geometry, this perspective has been taken up by To\"en--Vezzosi, who introduced \emph{secondary Hochschild homology} as a model of elliptic cohomology \cite{TVChernIIFR}.
+We refer the reader to the introduction of \cite{TVChernENG} for a beautiful discussion of these ideas.
 In this paper we do not attempt to provide a geometric interpretation of elliptic cocycles, although this is one of the broader goals of our project.
-However the definition of secondary Hochschild homology was an important motivation for our work, and thus it is useful to useful to review it here and contrast it with our construction.
+However the definition of secondary Hochschild homology was an important motivation for our work, and thus it is useful to review it here and compare it with our construction.

 Recall that the Hochschild homology of a scheme $X$ is given by the global sections of the structure sheaf of the derived loop space of $X$,

 Here the derived loop space $\cL X = \mathrm{Map}(S^1, X)$ is the stack of maps from $S^1$ to $X$.
 Secondary Hochschild homology is defined as the global sections of the structure sheaf of the \emph{double loop space} of $X$